itaymigdal/some-scripts/README.md

 ### Replace-Clipboard.ps1

-PoC for constantly scanning the clipboard for interesting patterns and replace then once they found (typically for wallt swapping).
+PoC for constantly scanning the clipboard for interesting patterns and replace then once they found (typically for wallet swapping).

 ### RTLO-File.ps1

 Right To Left Override social engineering attack. make evil files look innocent.

+### Screenshot.ps1

+Take screenshot of all displays.

 ### Shodanski.py